 is to be continually thrown out of the nest ~ Pema Chodron

-See what happens. ~ Mandy HaleI know the feeling of an elephant sitting on my chest – not budging an inch.
-I know the feeling of inhaling deeply, but exhaling??
-Forget about that.
-I know the feeling of being trapped in my body and scared to die.
-Over the years, this part never gets easy.
-My spirit too strong to succumb to such a pull.
-Yet, with this virus my hands are up and though I am taking precautions not to get this, I am also being realistic and prepared to LET GO.
+See what happens. ~ Mandy HaleI know the feeling of an elephant sitting on my chest, not budging an inch.
+I know inhaling deeply.
+Exhaling?
+Forget it.
+I know being trapped in a body and scared to die.
+Over the years, this part never gets easier.
+My spirit too strong to succumb, yet feeling my arms rise in surrender for if I get this virus I don’t see a way through.
+And though I take all the precautions, I am realistic, prepared to LET GO.